mco-gh/mco.dev/content/post/politics/abortion.md

 Although the conclusion has been challenged over the years, the
 <a target="_blank" href="https://en.wikipedia.org/wiki/Legalized_abortion_and_crime_effect#2020_updated_study_by_Donohue_and_Levitt">results have held up</a>.

 So, if you believe the Freakonomics abortion premise, one of the unintended consequences of yesterday's Supreme Court ruling overturning Roe v.
-Wade, will be the opposite of the happy result we experienced in the mid-90s - **we should expect to see a substantial rise in the US crime rate roughly 20 years from now**.
+Wade will be the opposite of the happy result we experienced in the mid-90s - **we should expect to see a substantial rise in the US crime rate roughly 20 years from now**.